-In the progressive sequence portrayed in images (below, in Figure 61), an announcer is filmed in front of a green screen.
+In the progressive sequence portrayed in images (below, in Figure 59), an announcer is filmed in front of a green screen.
 The clip (the first image on the left) is added to the project, and the Chroma Key filter is added and adjusted to make the background pixels transparent, permitting the black background to show through (second image).
 In the final step, a still image clip (third image) is added to the track below the announcer clip, which depicts the announcer-in the far right image-as standing in the meadow in front of the mountain.
+Figure 60 shows the croma key filter application on the ScreenFlow timeline.

-Figure 61.
+Figure 59.
 Typical Chroma Key Filter Application